• HOME

 Vie di Dante – Marradi- Historical Center

 The village may seem unassuming, although it offers a few lovely sights.
-I particularly enjoyed the houses reflecting in the Lamone river and the alleys inviting to get lost.
-Marradi is famous for its chestnuts and is often known and mentioned as the “Town of Chestnuts.”
-They are ubiquitous in shops, selling a wide range of typical chestnut-based products.
+I particularly enjoyed the houses’ reflection in the Lamone River and the alleys inviting me to get lost.
+Marradi is famous for its chestnuts and is often nicknamed the “Town of Chestnuts.”
+These are ubiquitous in shops, selling a wide range of typical chestnut-based products.
 And in the local food specialties, which you can taste at one of the trattorias.

 Florence

 The city, which was the cradle of the Renaissance, doesn’t need any introduction.
-Florence was Dante Alighieri’s birthplace, the place from which he was exiled and where he never really stopped hoping to come back.
+Florence was Dante Alighieri’s birthplace.
+And after his exile, Dante never stopped hoping to come back.

 Vie di Dante - Florence Panorama